VanKuang/distribution-log-collector/README.md

 # distribution-log-collector

+Currently distribute service is popular, but will introduce one problem which is hard to locate log message under different services/machines.
+This project is aim to solve this problem, centralized log messsages between different services/machines. </br>

 Logback already support send log message via JMS/Socket/SMTP.</br>
 However JMS is a bit heavy, and socket is using oio.</br>